roblatour/esp32max7219/README.md

          Method 2: send a Pushbullet push with the text you would like displayed

          For both methods, here are some special messages (without the quotes) you can use to have special functions performed, these are:

-                   "Clear the message board"                  (this clears the message board's display) "Restart the message board"                (this restarts the message board) "Clear the memory of the message board"    (this clears the non-volatile memory in which your settings Wifi SSID, Wifi Password, Pushbullet Access Token, and current message are stored)
+                   "Clear the message board"                  (clears the message board's display) "Restart the message board"                (restarts the message board) "Clear the memory of the message board"    (clears the non-volatile memory in which the Wifi SSID, Wifi Password, Pushbullet Access Token, and current message values are stored)

          Note the maximum text message length is about 4,000 characters (which should be more that enough for most use cases)